rfilipo/moneyeye/moneyeyecpp/README.md

 ```

 ### Steps
-1. - Create a test module ( 002-FactoryTest.cpp ) to verify each requirement
+1. - Refactor the test modules to test money and factory ( 000-FactoryTest.cpp, 001-TestMoney.cpp )
-	1. - Class existence and instantiation as Singleton
+	1. - MoneyFactory Class existence and instantiation
+      1. - Singleton
 	    2. - Constructor parameters: config_file, signs_file, rates_file
-	3. - Class must get and set the parameters and controls to reload confs
+	    3. - Must have methods to reload JSON confs and data files
+      4. - Must have a limit on money objects on memory
+	    5. - Methods for use by money class: exchange
+	2. - Money Class existence and instantiation
+      1. - Instantiated by MoneyFactory, default and with params
-	4. - Methods: exchange
+      2. - Method exchange
+      3. - Working operators:  = + - / * < > == and >> for exchange

-2. Implement the class MoneyiFactory
+2. Implement the class MoneyFactory
 	1. - class constructor, Singleton
-	2. - Prototype to clone, getters and setters
+	2. - Prototype for cloning

-	3. - Refactoring class Money to be thinny
+3. - Refactor class Money
+  1. - to be thinny and simple
+  2. - delegate all hard work to MoneyFactory
+  3. - implement operators

 	***